mahmad321git/Motion-Detection-Using-Open-Cv/README.md

 This is a code repo which explains about OpenCv (An open source API), &amp; how it can be used for motion detection !

 <h3>Use-Case:</h3>
-You have been approaced by a company that is studying human behavior.
-The is to give them a webcam, which can detect the motion or any movement in front of it.
+A company has approaced you that is studying human behavior.
+The task is to give them a webcam, which can detect the motion or any movement in front of it.
 After detection it should return a csv file which will track the start & end time of the object.

 <h3>Frameworks & Technologies:</h3>